Mitral valve replacement surgery may be needed for mitral valve regurgitation or mitral valve stenosis.

 depending on the person's specific condition and general health prior to

-mechanical valve requires lifelong treatment with medicine to prevent blood
+mechanical valve requires lifelong treatment with anticoagulant medicine to prevent dangerous blood clots.

 What To Think About

 Repair of the heart

 valve usually is the preferred surgery for a mitral valve problem.
 When the mitral valve is seriously damaged, heart valve replacement may

 be recommended.
 The decision whether to repair or replace a

 valve is based on many things, including your general health, the

 condition of the damaged valve, the presence of other health conditions, and

 the expected benefits of surgery.